ASB Leadership (E), Black Student Achievement Program (BSAP) Coordinator, MS Instructional Coach

 Math Credential, California State University Dominguez Hills

 Bio: After an engineering career designing bridges and buildings, I shifted gears into education and began teaching math full time in 2012.
-I've taught Geometry, Precalculus, AP Calculus AB, Intro to Engineering, Physics, and a social and emotional curriculum in Advisory.
+I've taught Geometry, Precalculus, AP Calculus AB, Intro to Engineering, AP Statistics, and a social and emotional curriculum in Advisory.
 I also head the WASC accreditation team, and am the NHS moderator.
 In my spare time, I'm always reading for my two book clubs, and love to travel with my husband and two college-aged daughters.

 Science (6), AP Environmental Science